The Education Service

-Working with MLAs, the Education Service aims to engage with young people, helping them to understand how:
+Working with MLAs, the Education Service aims to engage with young people and help them understand:

 What we can do for you

-You can access lesson suggestions linked to web-based multimedia activities, including games, animation, video, a comic and other printed material on our Teachers section.
+You can access lesson suggestions linked to web-based multimedia activities, including games, animation, videos and other printed material on our Teachers section.

-Get new ideas for approaching citizenship and political literacy lessons with these free seminars.
-The sessions are also an opportunity for you to develop a greater insight into the workings of the Assembly.
+Get new ideas for approaching citizenship and political literacy lessons at our free professional learning events.
+The events are also an opportunity for you to develop a greater insight into the workings of the Assembly.